Airline Travel Is Horrible

 International travel is beginning to copy that policy.
 On our recent trip, we were allowed one check-in bag each up to 50 pounds without an additional charge.

 Because of the airline policies, more people are bringing carry-on bags than ever before.
-They now force some people to check their carry-ons, at no charge, because there is insufficient space remaining in the overhead bins.
+They now force some people to check their carry-ons, at no charge, because there's insufficient space remaining in the overhead bins.
 That defeats the original purpose.

-The only people who benefit from these policies are people who travel short distances and do not need to bring much baggage with them.
+The only people who benefit from these policies are people who travel short distances and don't need to bring much baggage with them.

 Leg Room